Solamente vos

-Solamente vos (Spanish for: Only you) is a 2013 Argentine Romantic comedy starring Adrián Suar and Natalia Oreiro, produced by Pol-ka that began to be aired on January 21, 2013 and ended January 20, 2014 from Monday to Thursday at 9:30 pm on the screen of Canal 13 as of June 28, it also began airing on Fridays at 9:30 pm.
+Solamente vos (Spanish for: Only you) is a 2013 Argentine Romantic comedy starring Adrián Suar and Natalia Oreiro, produced by Pol-ka that began to be aired on 21 January 2013, and ended 20 January 2014 from Monday to Thursday at 9:30 pm on the screen of Canal 13 as of 28 June, it also began airing on Fridays at 9:30 pm.

 Plot

 The main characters are Juan Cousteau and Aurora Andrés.
 Juan is a music director of a chamber orchestra, and works at a records label with his best friend Félix Month (both of them members of a glam metal band in their youth).
 Félix is married to Michelle, owner of the records label, but he cheats her with the hairdresser Aurora Andrés.
 Juan is married with Ingrid, "la polaca", who asked a temporary separation; Juan left the house and moved to the apartment next to Aurora.
 The separation of Juan and Ingrid generated several crisis with their 5 children.

 Aurora did not trust Félix very much, as he did not initially mention that he was married, delayed in separating from Michelle, and discovered him lying and cheating her at several times.
 She also had a growing love for Juan.
 Félix finally separated from Michelle and asked Aurora for marriage.
 She accepted, but still had doubts about him, and escaped from the wedding.
 Félix got amnesia in an accident, which was exploited by Michelle to keep him as her husband.

 Juan and Aurora began a romance, which was resisted by Juan's family.
 He tried to rebuild the relation with Ingrid at the request of their daughter Mora, who was about to die at the time; the whole family moved to his apartment.
 Both Aurora and Ingrid got pregnant of Juan at the same time; Aurora did not mention it when she heard Ingrid say it first.
 Ingrid was informed afterwards that she was not pregnant, that the laboratory made a mistake, but carried on with the pretense of being pregnant anyway.
 Still, Aurora dropped her lover Segundo and revealed Juan his fatherhood, who openly cheated Ingrid with her.
 Ingrid finally left the apartment and returned to the original house, and announced that she lost the pregnancy.
 The kids moved with her, Juan moved to Aurora's house, and his sister Denise moved to his apartment.
 Both of them finally moved to a new house in Pilar.